- World Wellness Weekend - September 14, 2023

 One in four women suffer from the effects of trauma.
 As women, there are many indicators of trauma.
 Here, we give you 10 signs to recognize trauma in your life.
 The most common trauma for women is sexual assault or child sexual abuse.

-1 in 3 women will experience a sexual assault.
+1 in 3 women will experience a sexual assault in their lifetime.

-Through our work we have discovered how trauma, both present and historical, can have disturbing effects on the health and welfare of woman and girls.
+Through our work at Sisterhood Agenda we have discovered how trauma, both present and historical, can have disturbing effects on the health and welfare of women and girls.
 Did you know: women who are battered suffer from trauma have more physical ailments, mental health issues, and are less likely to practice safe sex?

 Learn more about Post Traumatic Stress Disorder, a condition commonly linked to trauma.
 Read more about Sister Circles, Sisterhood Agenda’s trauma-informed gatherings for support.
 Recognizing trauma is the key to healing and recovery to live a life full of endless possibilities: